Pinkeye (South Park): Cultural references

 Kenny is turned into a zombie after a mortician accidentally knocks Worcestershire sauce, a fermented liquid condiment, into his embalming fluid.
 Parker and Stone originally planned to have a Dr Pepper fall into the embalming fluid (in a belated response to that product's slogan "Dr Pepper, What's the Worst That Could Happen?"), but it was changed after the soft drink company objected to that use of their product.

-The episode features a reference to Home Improvement season 2 episode 6 “The Haunting of Taylor House”.
-Stan and Wendy were supposed to dress up as Raggedy Anne and Raggedy Andy but Wendy didn’t dress up as Raggedy Anne, similar to Brad and Jennifer on the episode.

 The episode features a parody of the Michael Jackson song "Thriller", as well as the music video.
 When Chef becomes a zombie, he is dressed like Jackson from the "Thriller" video, and he and the other zombies dance in a similar way.
 Chef also shouts "Oh" the same way Jackson often did during music performances.
 The song Chef sings is also similar to the actual "Thriller" song, but Parker said they deliberately made it "(just) different enough that we can't get sued".
 Stan is ridiculed for his likeness to Raggedy Andy, based on the rag doll character by children's writer Johnny Gruelle; Stan's girlfriend Wendy was originally supposed to dress as Raggedy Ann with Stan, but she instead chose to dress as Chewbacca.
 When Cartman later dons a "ghost" costume, it resembles a costume from the Ku Klux Klan, the militant white supremacy organization.
 Parker and Stone said they feel Klan jokes are particularly funny because the concept of KKK is so stupid.
 Stone said, "Dressing up like ghosts to scare black people is just stupid.
 Stupidly funny."
 The zombie-version of Kenny is said to resemble Edward James Olmos, the American actor who played Lt.
 Martin Costillo in Miami Vice.